lukejwm/bambank/README.md

 # Bambank

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.4.

+### NB: Use "npm install" and "ng serve" to run in browser for http://localhost:4200

 ## Development server